arguiot/EyeJS/README.md

 - **Arthur Guiot** - *Initial work* - [@arguiot](https://github.com/arguiot)

-See also the list of [contributors](https://github.com/arguiot/EyeJS/contributors) who participated in this project.
+Also look at the list of [contributors](https://github.com/arguiot/EyeJS/contributors) who participated in this project.
 If you don't code but you have great ideas, don't hesitate to write your idea in the issue part.
 If your idea is accepted, I will add you to this list 😊.

 ## License